01 Jan Rogers, Scott

 HISTORY AND ART course through the veins of David “Scott” Rogers – sculptor.
 John Rogers, his Great Grandfather (six times removed) died as a martyr, burned at the stake in 1555, for translating and printing one of the first English Bibles.
 Two of his relatives, Thomas Rogers & Samuel Fuller, signed the Mayflower Compact – Plymouth 1620.
 His great, great grandfather, Henry Clay Rogers, was part of the expedition that settled Lehi, Arizona, 1877 (now present day Mesa – the very town Scott was born in, 1961).
 His Uncle, Grant Speed, was a renowned artist in western art.
 Scott’s studio is in Cache Valley, Utah (site of both the second and seventh mountain man rendezvous, in 1826 & 1831).

 2018 Eiteljorg Museum of American Indians and Western Art, Quest for the West, Cyrus Dallin Award for Best Sculpture.

 2011 Eiteljorg Museum of American Indians and Western Art, Quest for the West, Cyrus Dallin Award for Best Sculpture

-2010 Springville Museum of Fine Art, Spiritual & Religious Show, Award of Merit
+2010 Springville Museum of Fine Art, Spiritual & Religious Art of Utah, Award of Merit

 2008 Springville Museum of Fine Art, Spring Salon, Assistant Director’s Award